Hercules Against the Moon Men: MST3K

-Hercules Against the Moon Men (given as Hercules Against the Moonmen) was also shown on Mystery Science Theater 3000, making it infamous for its "Deep Hurting" Sequence (the very long sandstorm sequence).
+Hercules Against the Moon Men was also shown on Mystery Science Theater 3000, making it infamous for its "Deep Hurting" Sequence (the very long sandstorm sequence).
 This sequence involved many of the cast floundering around pointlessly in a sandstorm for upwards of five minutes of screen time, in which no plot movement or character development is made at all.
 The "Deep Hurting" concept is introduced by Dr. Forrester as a follow-up to "Rock Climbing", a pain point of the movie Lost Continent that had previously been shown.

 DVD releases

 Hercules Against the Moon Men has received numerous 'bargain box' releases from various studios.
 The MST3K version of the film was released by Rhino Home Video as part of the 'Collection, Volume 7' box set.